-- · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - Have a transcript evaluation completed to determine which, if any, outstanding course requirements or needed credits must be fulfilled.
+- · Meet the general requirements for admission to the College of Adult and Professional Studies. - · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - Have a transcript evaluation completed to determine which, if any, outstanding course requirements or needed credits must be fulfilled.

-Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply in order to be considered for provisional acceptance.
+Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 See Admission Categories.